GermanKingYT/deftcode.ninja/_posts/2014-10-08-non-alphanumeric-javascript-coding.markdown

 ### How to execute "alert(1)" through root Object, Pointer or other possible methods

-Remember we have previously generate "alert" string and store It to _ variable.
+Remember that we have previously generate the "alert" string and we have stored It to _ variable.

   Function call                                   | Function prototype                     | Description
   ----------------------------------------------- | -------------------------------------- | --------------------------